|Capitalism's big con:

 measure true value as measured by workers' labour.

 We produce the profits

 CAPITALISM HAS been mentioned, but what is capital?
 (4).
 A

 suitcase full of fivers under the bed is nice to have, but it isn't

 capital.
-Capital is money, plant machinery and materials, which are
+Capital is money, land, plant, machinery and materials, which are

 brought together to employ workers.
-Workers are the source of wealth.
+Workers are the source of the wealth of the capitalist class.
 But,

-more than that, they are the source of new wealth, which feeds the
+more than that, they are the source of new wealth, new capital, stocks and shares, which feeds the

 lifestyle and investment plans of the bosses.